 Head Coach and Trainer

-Jenna Rogerson is a highly skilled equestrian professional, well respected for:
+Jenna Rogerson is a highly skilled equestrian professional who is Licensed with Equestrian Canada (National) and well respected for:

 Coaching riders who compete on the “A” Circuit (National Gold) Level in Hunters, Jumpers and Equitation

 Producing riders who consistently finish in the top ten of the OHJA standings and compete at the Royal Agricultural Winter Fair Annually

 Having extensive training from World Cup and Grand Prix competitors

 Continuing to train with top-level equestrians—being committed to continual improvement